 The Entry-Level Setup

 I’m only calling this “entry-level” because the rod and reel are both inexpensive.
 It’s a little over 100 bucks for the combo but it still works great and I’ve been really impressed with the quality.
-The rod is the Okuma SST (see it on Amazon) and the reel is the Okuma Magda Pro (see it on Amazon).
+The rod is the Okuma SST (see it on Amazon) and the reel is the Okuma Magda Pro (check the price on Amazon).

 The rod comes in a spinning or casting version and has the option to get a 7 or 7.5-foot rod.
 I’d recommend the casting rod but the size really doesn’t matter.
 Model SST-C-702L is the 7-foot light action rod and model SST-C-762L is the 7.5-foot light action rod.
 If you’d prefer a spinning rod then you’ll have to get a spinning reel and not the Magda Pro.